I Want To Travel, ButI Have a Difficult Medical Problem

 4. Besides, You're Going to Hurt at Home Anyways

 Ah, if medical problems had a time out area like tag I don’t know if I would ever step outside it.
 But they don’t.
 There isn’t a time out; they never give you a rest.
 You’re going to hurt or be allergic to peanuts or struggle through some other sickness wherever you are in the world, so why not ease the discomfort a bit by seeing all that you want to see?
 Besides, laughter and joy are the best medicines after all.

 These might be affiliate links, but all that means is Amazon pays us when you shop at NO EXTRA cost to you.
 So you get to donate to us without actually donating a thing.
 And we get to keep on supplying you with free travel ideas.
 Win win for the both of us.

 So What's Stopping You From Traveling Now?

 You don’t have to travel far and you don’t have to travel for long.
 Shucks, you might not even have to leave your home town.
 You’d be surprised what you don’t see as a local, what you didn’t know was there until you looked at it and researched it like a traveler.
 For instance, in Rojales, Spain there’s seemingly ‘nothing to do’ as it’s a small town with only a few shops.
 But just half an hour’s drive away are mountains worth hiking, coves worth snorkeling, and castles worth exploring.Just because you are ill doesn’t mean that illness has to define you and it doesn’t mean that it has to control you 100% of the time.
-You’re stronger than you think you are and your options are broader than you think they are; just check out this awesome and inspiring guy who travels the world in a wheelchair for further proof.See you on the road.
+You’re stronger than you think you are and your options are broader than you think they are.
+I, and many others, are living proof of this.
+There are people who travel in wheelchairs, who travel with depression, who travel with chronic pain.
+We may not be a majority, but we are there.See you on the road.

 If you liked I Want to Travel, But I'm Afraid to Ruin My Future, then you might also like these other travel motivational posts: